ImtiazVision/imtiazvision/README.md

 > An **educated** person learns from his or her own errors, but a **wise** person learns from the mistakes of others.

+> Continue to roll the dice since we can't control the results of our dice rolls, but we can control which dice we roll.

 > Things we learn and competencies we acquire that seem utterly unrelated to one another frequently compliment one another.

 > Failure is a new chance to start over with fresh thoughts and views.